jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

   - `altKey` : boolean, true if user pressed alt (option) key
   - `ctrlKey` : boolean, true if user pressed control
   - `metaKey` : boolean, true if user pressed meta (command) key
+  - `keydown` : good for checking if a key has been pressed (limiting input / response to valid keys)
+                - occurs before the `input` event fires so the last key pressed is not included in input value
+                - works for "modifier keys" (e.g., alt, ctrl, shift)
+  - `keyup` : better for managing input values on text entered
+              - note:  `altKey`, `ctrlKey` only work for `keyup` if another key is pressed concurrently

 ### Event capturing and bubbling
 - nested elements can also "trigger" events